bmenne-dspace/fmi-ls-bus/README.md

 ## Wireshark PlugIn

-The [FMI-LS-BUS Wireshark PlugIn] extends Wireshark with native support for the FMI-LS-BUS protocol, enabling users to efficiently analyze and troubleshoot FMI-LS-BUS communication within captured network traffic.
+The [FMI-LS-BUS Wireshark PlugIn] extends Wireshark with native support for the FMI-LS-BUS protocol, enabling users to efficiently analyze and troubleshoot FMI-LS-BUS operation exchange between models.

-The plugin automatically detects FMI-LS-BUS messages and decodes all protocol operations into a clear and structured representation.
-Instead of manually interpreting raw data or hexadecimal values, users are provided with a human-readable view of message contents, parameters, and status information.
+The plugin automatically analyzes FMI-LS-BUS logs and decodes operations into a clear and structured representation.
+Instead of manually interpreting raw data or hexadecimal values, users are provided with a human-readable view of message contents, arguments, and status information.

 Please note that this only refers to the Wireshark plugin itself.
 The importer (e.g. [dSPACE VEOS](https://www.dspace.com/en/pub/home/products/sw/simulation_software/veos.cfm)) must first be able to create a `.pcapng` file, which can then be read by Wireshark.